autokey/autokey/Contribute-to-the-Wiki.md

 9. Optional: Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.
 10. Delete or archive the text file you had created in step 4 above.

+## Find a page
+If a wiki page you'd like to find (perhaps one you recently created) isn't listed in the wiki's **Table of Contents** and you'd like to get its name and/or the link to it, you can click the **Pages** drop-down above the wiki's **Table of Contents** and look through all the pages of the wiki to find it.

 ## Rename a page
 1. **Important:** Before you begin, carefully consider the consequences of changing the name of an existing page.
 It's possible that doing so will break links to the page.
 A backlink tool, like [this free one from Ahrefs](https://ahrefs.com/backlink-checker), can help to research those.
 It might also be a good idea to suggest a name change in [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) first so that others can weigh in on whether or not the change would be welcome as an improvement.
 2. Log in to [GitHub](https://github.com/).